 What is Giant Hogweed?

-Injury occurs not only when ingested, but when the plant’s sap comes into contact with skin or fur.
+The injury occurs not only when ingested, but when the plant’s sap comes into contact with skin or fur.
 Symptoms include extreme blistering and burning that is extremely painful, as well as wrinkling, cracking and discolouration of the skin.
 More extreme conditions caused by giant hogweed include extensive scarring and even blindness, with animals specifically being at risk for suffering from permanent scarring of the eyes and cloudiness of the corneas, both of which can result in permanent blindness.

 Your vet will provide any necessary treatments, such as activated charcoal, gastric lavage, wound treatments and corticosteroids as needed.
-Although the prognosis for animals who have been exposed to giant hogweed is fairly good a full recovery could take anywhere from days to weeks, and may have permanent effects such as blindness and residual scarring.